NeuroDataDesign/LIDS/README.md

 # Usage
-If you have not done so, please install [Anaconda Python 3.6 version from here](https://www.anaconda.com/what-is-anaconda/) First, `git clone` or download the repository.
+If you have not done so, please install [Anaconda Python 3.6 version from here](https://www.anaconda.com/what-is-anaconda/)

+# Clone our repo
+To access our demo, run the 'git clone' command in terminal or download the repository.

 Then, run
 ```